kdmalkan/comp423-course-notes/docs/tutorials/go-setup.md

 1. Open the directory you created in VS Code.
     - Can be done like so: File > Open folder

-2. Create a .devcontainer directory at the root of the project with a file name "devcontainer.json" Path should look like this:
+2. Create a directory named .devcontainer at the root of the project with a file inside of it named "devcontainer.json".
+The path should look like this:

     ```
     .devcontainer/devcontainer.json